MalayNagda/ROS_Gazebo/README.md

 # ROS_Gazebo
- A project showcasing perception in robotics with ROS, Gazebo simulaor and OpenCV.
+ A project showcasing perception in robotics with ROS, Gazebo simulator and OpenCV.
 It involves simulation for navigation, SLAM, object detection and tracking using turtlebot3 ROS package.

 ## Overview
 The entire project has three sections-